GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

     </tr>
     <tr>
       <td style="vertical-align: top;">Private Aggregation API Reporting</td>
-      <td style="vertical-align: top;">How to calculate time the user has spent in that interest group?</td>
+      <td style="vertical-align: top;">How can we calculate time the user has spent in that interest group?</td>
       <td style="vertical-align: top;">In Chrome M116+ you should be able to use recency as defined <a
 href="https://github.com/WICG/turtledove/pull/639">pull/639</a>.</td>
     </tr>